Petroperú: Lot 64

 Additionally, the project includes the drilling of an exploratory well to increase the hydrocarbon reserves in the lot.

-The project was planned to be developed in accordance with the terms and conditions of the Joint Investment contract signed by Petroperu S.A. and Geopark Peru S.A.C. which included an initial participation of 25% and 75% respectively.
+The project was planned to be developed in accordance with the terms and conditions of the Joint Investment contract signed by Petroperú S.A. and Geopark Peru S.A.C. which included an initial participation of 25% and 75% respectively.
 However, in July 2020, Geopark Peru S.A.C. decided to abandon Lot 64.
-Petroperu accepted the assignment of 75% of the additional participation, thus obtaining 100% of the rights and obligations as a contractor.
+Petroperú accepted the assignment of 75% of the additional participation, thus obtaining 100% of the rights and obligations as a contractor.

 Transportation of Heavy Crudes

 Most of the oil to be transported through the North Peruvian Pipeline is classified as heavy crude (density below 20° API), so it is necessary to adapt this transportation system in order to transport said crude.
 The project has been called the Heavy Crude Transportation Project (PTCP).

 The heavy crude from the lots located in the northern jungle of Peru will be transported by the North Branch of the ONP, from Andoas to Station 5 and from there to Bayóvar through Section II.
 Section I of the ONP (Station 1 - Station 5) will be used when the Perenco company transports its early production of 7 MBPD (July 2013) by river and delivers it to the ONP at Station 1 (San José de Saramuro), for its transfer to Bayovar.